TomBerton/GitHub-Actions-Playground/Python_Testing.md

 # Python Testing Workflow

-## Workflow for testing Python files
+## Workflow for testing Python Files

 The following `test-python-files.yml` [file](.github/workflows/test-python-files.yml) is used as a GitHub Action workflow to execute Python files when a pull request is made or merged to the main branch.